2010phenix/Object.identical.js/README.md

 **Arrays**

-With arrays, element order matters by default:
+Arrays, as a data structure, are by definition ordered.
+Therefore, with arrays, element order matters by default:

     Object.identical([1, 2], [1, 2])); // true
     Object.identical([1, 2], [2, 1])); // false